-Study with experienced nurse investigators conducting research in one of these areas of focus.
+Study with experienced nurse investigators conducting research in several areas of focus:

 See a current list of externally funded School of Nursing research projects.
 Individuals who are principal investigators on these projects or co-investigators with prior PI experience on nationally funded research projects and who are currently regular rank, associate or full professors may be available as mentors for a postdoctoral fellow.
 View our faculty directory for more information.

 Duke University School of Nursing is accepting applications for this program of research until March 1, 2018.
 To request or submit application materials and for more information about possible mentors, potential fellows should contact: